Puducherry – Culture and Tradition

-Puducherry still has the French flavor in it as one can see by the grand colonial mansions, beautiful boulevards, and placid promenades, spellings in signboards and buildings, names of roads and public places.
-The presence of two dominant influences have made the Pondicherry culture complex but very vibrant at the same time.
+Puducherry still has the French flavor in it as one can see by the grand colonial mansions, beautiful boulevards, placid promenades, spellings in signboards and buildings, and names of roads, and public places.
+The presence of two dominant influences has made the Pondicherry culture complex but very vibrant at the same time.

 Hinduism, Christianity, and Islam co-exist in Pondicherry.
-The Hindus have scores of ancient temples in Pondicherry famous among them being Varadaraja temple dedicated to Lord Vishnu, Villianur temple dedicated to Thirukameshwara and Thirunallar temple dictated to Planet Saturn, Sani.
-Karaikal is the Gateway to various places of worship in the eastern coast of Tamil Nadu.
+The Hindus have scores of ancient temples in Pondicherry famous among them being Varadaraja temple dedicated to Lord Vishnu, Villianur temple dedicated to Thirukameshwara, and Thirunallar temple dictated to Planet Saturn, Sani.
+Karaikal is the Gateway to various places of worship on the eastern coast of Tamil Nadu.

 Velankanni and Nagore the two famous places of pilgrimage for Christians and Muslims respectively are near Karaikal.
 Masthan Saheb Darga (dedicated to Masthan Syed Buhari, a Sufi Saint) is very sacred.
 Christian The Christians have half a dozen famous churches.
 Sacred Heart of Jesus Church, Church of the Immaculate Conception, the Notre Dame des Anges and the Villianur and Ariankuppam Churches.

 Due to the diversity in the culture of Puducherry, many languages are used here.
 Most of the people of the state use Tamil, Telugu, and Malayalam languages.
 While French and English are also used here.
 The schools impart knowledge of Tamil, Malayalam, and Telugu languages as well as English and French.